-Assessment of Mentor/Cooperating Teacher by the Education/Academic Supervisor/Site Coordinator
+Assessment of Mentor Teacher by the Education/Academic Supervisor/Site Coordinator

-The purpose of this survey is to gain your perception of the mentor/cooperating teacher's collaboration with you and your student teacher/intern over the course of this semester.
+The purpose of this survey is to gain your perception of the mentor teacher's collaboration with you and your intern over the course of this semester.
 Please respond to each item honestly and objectively.
 Please note that your responses to this survey will remain confidential and will not be directly shared with the person(s) you are evaluating.
 Results will be combined for all evaluated and shared as an aggregated total to protect the anonymity of respondents.

-Please complete a survey for each Mentor/Cooperating Teacher with whom you had a student teacher/intern placed this semester (if applicable).
-Education/Academic Supervisor Name: Date: Name of Cooperating Teacher/Mentor: Check Type of Placement: PDS/Elementary MiddleSchool HighSchool Pre K-12 Check Your Department(s): Art Physical Science Biology Psychology Health/Physical Education Business Communications/Theatre Social Studies Elementary Ed.
-Mathematics YES NO The mentor/cooperating teacher submitted the mid-term and /or final student teaching evaluations on time.
-YES NO I would be willing to work with this mentor/cooperating teaching again with another student teacher.
-Please apply the following rating scale: 4.
+Please complete a survey for each Mentor Teacher with whom you had an intern placed this semester (if applicable).
+Education/Academic Supervisor Name:Date: Name of Mentor Teacher: Check Type of Placement:PDS/ElementaryMiddle SchoolHigh SchoolPre K-12 Check Your Department(s): ArtPhysical ScienceBiologyPsychologyBusinessHealth/Physical EducationCommunications/TheatreSocial StudiesElementary EdMathematics YES NO The mentor teacher submitted the mid-term and /or final student teaching evaluations on time.
+YES NO I would be willing to work with this mentor teaching again with another intern.
+Please apply the Following rating scale: 4.
 Excellent 3.
 Good 2.
 Fair 1.
 Poor Not Applicable 1.
-Quality of support and assistance provided by the mentor/cooperating teacher to the student 2.
-Quality of the feedback provided by the mentor/cooperating teacher to the student teacher/intern (consider content, timeliness, fairness and consistency of feedback).
-3. Reasonable degree of flexibility provided by the mentor/cooperating teacher to the student teacher/intern to use his/her own ideas, techniques and approaches when teaching.
-Ability of mentor/cooperating teacher to be an effective model of best practices in the 4. classroom.
-Availability of communication of mentor/cooperating teacher with you (the University Supervisor) in regards to the student teacher/intern.
+Quality of support and assistance provided by the mentor teacher to the intern.
+Quality of the feedback provided by the mentor teacher to the intern (consider content, timeliness, fairness and consistency of feedback).
+Reasonable degree of flexibility provided by the mentor teacher to the intern to use his/her own ideas, techniques and approaches when teaching.
+4. Ability of mentor teacher to be an effective model of best practices in the classroom.
+5. Availability of communication of mentor teacher with you (the University Supervisor) in regards to the intern.